 You can use an inverter mainly to convert direct current to alternating current.
 This is advantageous as many appliances and electronics, such as lights and appliances, require AC to function.

-The article explains how to connect the IC 555 to some other electronic components, like resistors and capacitors, to make the inverter circuit.
+In this article I have explained how to connect the IC 555 to some other electronic components, like resistors and capacitors, to make the inverter circuit.
 It also shows you how to connect the circuit to a battery so it can work.

 Finally, the article explains how to test the circuit by connecting it to some devices that need AC, like a light bulb or a small fan.